mstksg/inCode/copy/entries/fc-statements.md

 </div>

-Haskell gives you a bunch of *combinators*/functions to *work* with these `IO a`'s.
+Haskell gives you a bunch of *combinators*/functions to *work* with these `IO ()`'s (and `IO a`'s in general).
 To manipulate then, merge them, sequence them, compose them...anything you can dream of!

 The most popular and common combinator is `(>>)`, which is usually used as an infix operator.
 A common use case: Say you want to create an IO action that